14 Best Web Design Tools in 2024: Comparison Guide

 • Collaboration and feedback features for team projects

-Pros: Easy to use with no design skills required, wide range of templates, and free to use with Adobe account.
+Pros: Easy to use with no design skills required, a wide range of templates, and free to use with Adobe account.

 Alternatives: Canva, VistaCreate, Piktochart (for infographics specifically).